This is a delicious chicken gyro souvlaki with juicy, tender chicken, homemade Greek style pita bread and lots of fresh ingredients.

 Both chicken and pork souvlaki are my favorites.
-I have a recipe for the traditional pork souvlaki here.
+Try my recipe for the traditional pork souvlaki, it is amazing and great for entertaining.
+Our friends love it and participate in the cooking!

 for the marinade